afscrome/TUnitOtel/Readme.md

 An exploration of exporting test results from TUnit as Open Telemetry.

 Right now traces work to show the overall flow of tests and their containing classes.
-However traces within tests do not get properly linked back to the test as the the way hooks are run doesn't persist `Activity.Current`.  (i.e. if a test makes an http call to `http://google.com/` that call doesn't properly get linked back to the Test span.)

 ## Exporting OTEl to aspire